A. V. Ramanan

 Aravamudan Venkata Ramanan is a Tamil television host, singer and actor.
 He became a household name in Tamil Nadu during his hosting of the Sun TV program Saptha Swarangal.

 Personal life

 Ramanan married playback singer Uma Ramanan.
+Along with being an actor and singer, he is also a whistler, working with the Indian Whistler's Association.
+He can do bird-calls.